Setting the Conditions for Success

 Concordia University of Edmonton (CUE) is entering a new period of growth and transformation, building on the momentum that has been generated over the past decade.

-We are responding to the changing needs of our students and community, and putting a plan in place to support our existing plans and advance new focus areas that will contribute to our long-term success.
+We are responding to the changing needs of our students and community, and putting a strategy in place to support our existing plans and advance new focus areas that will contribute to our long-term success.

 Staying True To Our Mission and Vision